ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa1/index.md

 of the list to see if the operation to perform is a `let`, `add1`, `*`, and so on.
 If a S-expression is of an invalid form, (i.e. a `let` with no body, a `+` with three arguments, etc.) report an appropriate error using failwith.

+You should also check that an id is valid, as in it matches the regex given in `parser.ml`.
+Specifically, it should be at least one letter, followed by any number of letters or numbers.
+It should also not match any reserved words in the language, i.e. `let`, `add1`, or `sub1`.

 The parsing should be implemented in
 ```